miludeerforest/modal_train_flux/README.en.md

 ## Starting Training

-Once all files are prepared, the training process will start automatically with:
+Once all files are prepared, launch the training job on Modal with the modern entrypoint syntax (`::main` corresponds to the `main` function in `run_modal.py`):
 ```
-modal run --detach run_modal.py --config-file-list-str=/root/ai-toolkit/config/modal_train_lora_flux.yaml
+modal run --detach run_modal.py::main --config-file-list-str=/root/ai-toolkit/config/modal_train_lora_flux.yaml
 ```

-You can monitor the training progress and logs at: https://modal.com/logs
+After deployment, monitor logs and historical runs from the Modal dashboard under Apps (https://modal.com/apps, accessible via the “Apps” link in the top navigation) and open the `flux-lora-training` app to inspect live output.

 ## Troubleshooting